Hyde Park Picture House: Present day

-Along with Cottage Road, the Hyde Park Picture House is one of only two surviving original single-screen cinemas in Leeds, down from peak numbers of between 60 and 70 in the 1930s.
+Prior to its expansion, the Hyde Park Picture House was one of only two surviving original single-screen cinemas in Leeds, along with the Cottage Road.
+This was down from peak numbers of between 60 and 70 in the 1930s.
 The Picture House retains many original features, including an external ticket booth, decorated barrel-vaulted ceiling and balcony adorned with a frieze of plaster festoons, brackets and shields.
-It is also the only cinema in the UK to retain "modesty" gas lights, designed to avoid complete darkness in the auditorium.
+It is also the only cinema in the world to retain "modesty" gas lights, designed to avoid complete darkness in the auditorium.
 The original screen, painted directly on the wall and surrounded by golden cherubs, remains intact behind its modern successor.

 The cinema has seen several changes since it opened in 1914, notably a reduction in the capacity of the auditorium from 587 on opening to 275, following the installation of "comfier" seating, with the present seats having been salvaged from the Lounge cinema in Headingley after its closure in 2005.
 The Cinemeccanica Victoria 8 projectors also came from the Lounge, while the clock to the right of the screen was taken from the former Gaumont cinema, which occupied the building now used by the O2 Academy Leeds.
 The fireplace, which originally sat in the hallway, has been replaced by a kiosk.